Far-right politics in Serbia: Nacionalni stroj

 Nacionalni stroj (lit.
 'National alignment') was a secret neo-Nazi organisation.
 It was affiliated with Blood & Honour and the neo-Nazi Internet forum Stormfront, and was considered to be a part of the "racist international".
 It was alleged that Nacionalni stroj and Blood & Honour concluded the destruction of Belgrade and Niš mosques in March 2004, attacks on the Women in Black movement in July 2005, and an assault on peace activists in Niš in May 2007.
 Nacionalni stroj also organised several far-right marches in 2007.
 These acts were celebrated by the organisations as "patriotic acts".
-During the anti-fascist walk in October 2007, members of the organisation had attacked participators and threw rocks at them.
-The gendarmery responded by detaining the attackers, while some of them were sentenced to be trialed at the Court.
+During the anti-fascist walk in October 2007, members of the organisation attacked participants and threw rocks at them.
+The gendarmery responded by detaining the attackers, while some of them were sentenced to be tried at the Court.
 The Public Prosecutor's Office submitted a request in 2008 to ban Nacionalni stroj, which was concluded by the Constitutional Court in 2011.
 Its leader, Goran Davidović, nicknamed Führer, participated in the attack and was put on trial for the violent attacks.
-He did not appear in court, and instead moved to Trieste, where had lived until 2020, when he moved back to Serbia.
+He did not appear in court, and instead moved to Trieste, where he lived until 2020, when he moved back to Serbia.
 The trial was suspended and charges were dropped in 2019.
-After moving back to Serbia, Davidović met with leaders of Obraz and Leviathan.
+After moving back to Serbia, Davidović met with the leaders of Obraz and Leviathan.

-The organisation supported the establishment of a strong centralised nation-state that would be headed by an authoritarian head of state, who would enjoy the support of the military and Serbian Orthodox Church.
-Nacionalni stroj was antisemitic, and had stated that only white people would be entitled to full citizenship, while homosexuality, pornography, abortion, and other religious groups should be outlawed.
+The organisation supported the establishment of a strong centralised nation-state that would be headed by an authoritarian head of state who would enjoy the support of the military and the Serbian Orthodox Church.
+Nacionalni stroj was antisemitic, and stated that only white people would be entitled to full citizenship, while homosexuality, pornography, abortion, and other religious groups should be outlawed.

 National Serb Front

-Formed in 2011, National Serb Front (Национални српски фронт) came to the far-right scene after the ban of Nacionalni stroj 2011.
+Formed in 2011, the National Serb Front (Национални српски фронт) came to the far-right scene after the ban of Nacionalni stroj in 2011.
 Stefan Dolić, a former member of Nacionalni stroj, has headed the organisation since its inception.
-National Serb Front had organised meetings with several neo-Nazi parties, including the National Democratic Party of Germany and People's Party Our Slovakia.
-Its logo had drawn comparisons with the New Force of Italy and Noua Dreaptă of Romania.
+The National Serb Front had organised meetings with several neo-Nazi parties, including the National Democratic Party of Germany and People's Party Our Slovakia.
+Its logo had drawn comparisons with the New Force of Italy and the Noua Dreaptă of Romania.
 Members of the National Serb Front had regularly participated in far-right protests and street fights.
 The organisation had published content dedicated to the leader of Nacionalni stroj.
-In 2017, the liberal New Party had called for the ban of National Serb Front.
+In 2017, the liberal New Party called for the ban of National Serb Front.
 National Serb Front is ideologically opposed to neoliberalism and advocates for a "Europe of Nations".